aica-wavelab/tech-crash-course/index.md

     - HMTM students must ...
 TBA
     - All students must ...
 TBA

 If you do not finish during the in-class sessions, you will have to finish it at home.
-Asigments must be uploaded until **11th of July** all at once on the [following link](https://syncandshare.lrz.de/preparefilelink?folderID=2Jmzaj6Sx24nh96gohfFN) and before the 10th of July.
+Tutorials and your homework / assignments must be uploaded before the end of **10th of July** [here](https://syncandshare.lrz.de/preparefilelink?folderID=2Jmzaj6Sx24nh96gohfFN).
 The **password** will be provided in the course.

 <!-- ## Credits and attributions